 In 2007, the US Defense Advanced Research Projects Agency (DARPA) sponsored the Urban Challenge, a road race for unmanned self-driving vehicles.
 The event sent shockwaves through the automotive industry—until then, it was believed that guide cables or similar infrastructure would be necessary to support self-driving cars, but the race shifted the focus toward developing fully autonomous vehicles.
-But what kind of infrastructure will be necessary for their success?
+But what kind of smart-highway infrastructure will be necessary for their success?

 The Central Nippon Expressway Company, aka NEXCO Central, manages 1,200 miles of the country’s expressways, including the heavily congested, nearly 50-year-old Tomei Expressway and the newly built Shin-Tomei Expressway running parallel to it.